magnon000/TC-3-P-ELP/Go/README.md

 -1,-2,3.3
 ```
 ### 3. exception handle
-if one step of multiplication is not possible, previous multiplication result will be saved. (or 1st matrix if 1st multiplication is already not doable)
+If one step of multiplication is not possible, previous multiplication result will be saved. (or 1st matrix if 1st multiplication is already not doable)